emhill/117-S15/src/morea/10.project2/review.md

 ## stat.py

 Create a program `stat.py` that finds the mean, median, and mode in a list of numbers read in from a file `numbers.txt`.
+Do **not** use the python statistics package.
 Some definitions:

   * **mean**: the sum of the numbers divided by the number of numbers.
   * **median**: the middle number in a sorted list of numbers.
 If there is an even number of numbers, the median is the average of the middle two numbers.